Traffic Impact Study January 2007Willow Creek Subdivision Kalispell, Montana

 ATS performed a trip generation analysis to determine anticipated future traffic volumes from the

 proposed development.
-ATS used the trip generation rates contained in D-ip Generation (institute of
+ATS used the trip generation rates contained in "L i-ip Generation (institute of

 Transportation Engineers, Seventh Edition).
 These rates are the national standard and are based on